tillmzw/cos/content/posts/29-The-Dinner.md

 - A handsome man - Escher - He came from outside Barovia as well and was subsequently bitten by Strahd and turned into a vampire.
 Strahd mentions to the party that Escher came to the realm of Barovia with a party of friends who all ended up dead.
 Escher seems reluctant to talk about them.
 - A young street urchin from Barovia - bitten by Strahd and turned into a vampire.

+The party engages Escher in conversation and tries to verify his origin story.
+He claims to be from Daggerford and the party is statisfied with his answers.

 The vampires all eat but seemingly more for the taste than actual sustenance.

 They are served by